LEFapps/lef-forms2/README.md

 Note that the `props` that are passed to the decorator include both `element` configuration, as well as the `model`.
 This means the decorator could easily respond to the current values in _any part_ of the form.

+If you are creating a large component and/or decorator library, it might be worthwhile to have a look at `Components.js` and `Decorators.js` for ideas on how to bring the together.